Alex Katz (baseball): Kansas City Royals

 On February 12, 2020, Katz signed a minor league deal with the Kansas City Royals.
 Katz did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-Katz was released by the Royals organization on November 12, 2020.
+Katz was released by the Royals organization on November 12.

 Chicago Cubs

 On May 4, 2021, Katz signed a minor league deal with the Chicago Cubs.
-He was assigned to the Single-A Myrtle Beach Pelicans of the Low-A East, later receiving promotions to the Class A+ South Bend Cubs of the High-A Central and the Double-A Tennessee Smokies of the Double-A South.
-In 20 appearances between the three affiliates, Katz posted a cumulative 6.51 ERA with 44 strikeouts in 47.0 innings pitched.
-He elected minor league free agency following the 2021 season on November 7.
+He was assigned to the Myrtle Beach Pelicans of the Low-A East, later receiving promotions to the South Bend Cubs of the High-A Central and the Tennessee Smokies of the Double-A South.
+In 20 appearances between the three affiliates, Katz posted a cumulative 6.51 ERA with 44 strikeouts in 47 innings pitched.
+He elected minor league free agency following the season on November 7.

 Staten Island FerryHawks

 On April 18, 2022, Katz signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 However, he was released prior to the start of the season on April 22.

-On May 3, 2022, Katz signed with the Staten Island FerryHawks of the Atlantic League.
-He was 1-1 with a 4.50 ERA in 23 relief appearances covering 24 innings in which he gave up 15 hits and struck out 31 batters (11.6 strikeouts per 9 innings).
+On May 3, 2022, Katz signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+He was 1–1 with a 4.50 ERA in 23 relief appearances covering 24 innings in which he gave up 15 hits and struck out 31 batters (11.6 strikeouts per 9 innings).
+He became a free agent following the season.

+On April 22, 2023, Katz re-signed with the FerryHawks for the 2023 season.
+During the season, he was 1–2 with a 7.76 ERA in 26 2/3 innings in which he struck out 30 batters (10.1 strikeouts per 9 innings).

+Southern Maryland Blue Crabs

+On March 11, 2024, Katz signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
+In 8 games for the club, Katz posted a 5.19 ERA with 8 strikeouts across 8 2/3 innings of work.

+Hagerstown Flying Boxcars

+On May 31, 2024, Katz was traded to the Hagerstown Flying Boxcars of the Atlantic League of Professional Baseball in exchange for Jaylyn Williams.
+In 14 games for Hagerstown, he struggled to a 6.50 ERA with 19 strikeouts across 18 innings of work.
+Katz was released by the Boxcars on July 11.

+Long Island Ducks (second stint)

+On July 12, 2024, Katz signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+He made one appearance for the Ducks, allowing four runs on four walks with one strikeout in 1/3 of an inning.
+Katz was released by Long Island on July 16.

+Lexington Legends

+On August 10, 2024, Katz signed with the Lexington Legends of the Atlantic League of Professional Baseball.
+Katz was released by Lexington on August 15, after two appearances in which he did not record an out and allowed a total of three runs.